notesoft/Envelope-for-wxWidgets/README.md

-# Envelope project
+# wxWidgets-Envelope project

-Envelope is a wrapper to other projects, used as a workaround for third party bugs and features that cannot/should not be fixed within those projects.
+Envelope is a wrapper to wxWidgets, used as a workaround for third party bugs and features that cannot/should not be fixed within wxWidgets projects.
 It is also a bridge between public open source projects and their private use.

 # License

+wxWidgets-Envelope is an extremely thin wrapper around https://www.wxwidgets.org/  that uses the wxWidgets license https://www.wxwidgets.org/about/licence/.
+The wxWidgets project, included as an unofficial submodule (./native folder), has its copyright and license holders kept as is.

 The Envelope project itself has a MIT license.

-WARNING: Projects included as submodules (./native folder) have their own copyright holders and licenses, which will be kept as is.